-Your best valid lap time is displayed in current Prequalification results screen.
-As mentioned before, you need to meet minimum number of valid laps and also your time will determine the server you'll be racing on.
+Your best valid lap time is displayed in current Prequalifying results screen.
+As mentioned before, you need to meet the minimum number of valid laps and also your time will determine the server that you'll be racing on.
 Remember - there's no penalty for not taking part in a race, unless you sign up for it and won't show up.
 So make sure you sign up only when you're 100% sure and committed to take part in that race.
-Sign up status can be changed up to the end of prequalifications.
+Sign up status can be changed up to the end of prequalifying session.
 After that - you can't change your mind.

-Once you're sure you'll be fine to race - click Sign up for the race and you'll be automatically added to the entry list to the server dictated by your prequalification result, given that you've met minimum valid laps requirement.
-If you see a green check on prequalification list - that means you'll be racing.
-Red cross means that something is not quite right - hover over it to see what's missing.
+Once you're sure you'll be fine to race - click Sign up for the race and you'll be automatically added to the entry list to the server dictated by your prequalification result, given that you've met the minimum valid laps requirement.
+If you see a green tick against your name on the prequalifying list - that means you'll be racing.
+A red cross means that something is not quite right - hover over it to see what's missing.

-We also have an Onboards section where users can add link to their onboard.
-A lot of our drivers want to share the tips and we encourage everyone to do the same.
-Watching them is a good way to learn new techniques, or even you can familarise with braking points or racing line before going to the track.
+We also have an Onboards section where users can add a link to their onboard.
+A lot of our drivers want to share their tips and we encourage everyone to do the same.
+Watching them is a good way to learn new techniques, or even familiarise yourself with braking points or the racing line before going to the track.

 Please be aware of other drivers, don't treat them as enemies - give them plenty of respect.
 We're a community which likes to share information, setups and other simracing related topics.
 We hope you can contribute to it too.

 We could go on for days explaining various areas of the ROS and the community, but we'd end up with a guide too long for anyone to read!
-If you have any questions - ask us on our Discord, we'll be happy to help!
+If you have any questions - ask us on our Discord and we'll be happy to help!
 See you on track!